-Today, the Lerner Research Institute is home to all basic, translational and clinical research at Cleveland Clinic.
-With nearly 1,400 researchers and support personnel in 180 laboratories in 11 departments, we are one of the largest research institutes in the nation, consistently ranking in the top 10 in National Institutes of Health funding, a benchmark of research success.
+With nearly 1,400 researchers and support personnel in 180 laboratories across 12 departments, the Lerner is one of the largest research institutes in the nation, consistently ranking in the top 10 in National Institutes of Health funding, a benchmark of research success.
 View our 2017 outcomes to learn more about our funding, productivity and collaborations.